Motukawa Power Station

-The Motukawa Power Station is a hydroelectric power facility in Taranaki in New Zealand which makes use of water from the Manganui River and Waitara River catchments.
+The Motukawa Power Station is a hydroelectric power facility in Taranaki in New Zealand which makes use of water from the Manganui River.
 Water is drawn from behind a weir on the Manganui River near Tariki and diverts this water through a race to Lake Ratapiko and then through penstocks to the Motukawa Power Station.
 The power station discharges into the Mākara Stream, a tributary of the Waitara River.

 History

 Development

 Of the first 14 publicly available electricity supplies in New Zealand, seven were in the province of Taranaki.
 Most of these were hydroelectric schemes, utilising the seasonally consistent water supply provided by Mount Taranaki’s many streams.
 These development was driven by the demand for electric lighting by both town and rural dwellers plus farmers wishing to power their new electric shearing sheds, milking machines and separator.

 Stratford (1898), Patea (1902), Hāwera (1903), Inglewood (1904), Waitara (1905) and New Plymouth (1906) had been early adopters of electricity but Eltham lagged behind.

 In May 1919 a meeting was held in Eltham to discuss the feasibility of obtaining a supply of electric power for Eltham Borough and the surrounding districts.
 This meeting eventually led to the establishment of the Taranaki Electric Power Board which held its first meeting on 7 August 1922.
-At first the new power board sought to obtain its power from New Plymouth but after it was found that this would not immediately available they held a competition to design a power station in their area.
+At first the new power board sought to obtain its power from New Plymouth but after it was found that this would not immediately be available they held a competition to design a power station in their area.
 The winner was Henry ("Harry") Richmond Climie of consulting engineers H.W.
 Climie and Son.
 In April 1923 the Taranaki Electric Power Board agreed to go ahead with this scheme which would take advantage of most of the natural 122-metre fall in elevation on the Manganui River near Tariki and the Waitara River near Motukawa.

 Once construction started on what became the Motukawa scheme the Stratford Borough Council asked to be connected to the supply once the station was generating.